-There Will Always Be Unanswered Questions.
+There Will Always Be Questions.

-You can search almost everywhere across the social media spectrum, through blogs, and on video platforms like YouTube, Rumble, Odysee, and Vimeo looking for information about moving abroad.
+You can search almost everywhere online - across the social media spectrum, through blogs, and on video platforms like YouTube, Rumble, Odysee, and Vimeo, looking for information about moving abroad.
 There are plenty of validated sources available.
 But how do you know which one is more valid than the other?
 How do you reach a reality consensus?
 That's easy... you would just read and watch the thousands of vlogs, blogs, and expat comments - assimilate and analyze it all - and when you are done, you can draw your own conclusion.

 Huh?